New Coke: After Coca-Cola Classic

-The campaign was a huge success, and surveys likewise showed that more than three-quarters of the target market were aware of the ads within two days.
+The campaign was a huge success.
+"Max's 'C-C-Catch the wave' spots for Coke," a Newsweek article said, "two of which were directed by Ridley Scott, may be the most cleverly structured pitches ever aimed at the under-30 viewer."
+John Reid, Coke's SVP of marketing, claimed that "76 percent of teenagers had heard of Max after our first flight of ads."
+Surveys likewise showed that more than three-quarters of the target market were aware of the ads within two days.
 Coke's consumer hotline received more calls about Max than any previous spokesperson, some even asking if he had a girlfriend.
-The ads and campaign continued through 1987, and were chosen as best of 1986 by Video Storyboard of New York.
+The ads and campaign continued through 1987 and were chosen as best of 1986 by Video Storyboard of New York.

 Coke II

-In 1985, New Coke was sold only in the United States, United States territories, and Canada while the original formula continued to be sold in the rest of the world.
-New Coke was eventually returned to the company's product portfolio; it was test-marketed in certain U.S. cities under the name Coke II in 1990, which was taken national in late 1992, despite the company's original intention not to create a second brand.
-Filmmaker Miranda July suggested the name of Coke II while working as a tastemaker for an ad agency.
+By 1990, the Coca-Cola Company was ready to introduce a radically different marketing campaign for New Coke under the name Coke II, but in only one market - Spokane, Washington, a Pepsi stronghold.
+The company and bottler put significant resources into the launch of Coke II, including offering 16 oz. cans with 4 oz. free, new "We've Got Your Number" radio and TV ads, and on-air giveaways on KZZU.
+The ads tried to explain the taste of Coke II as having "real cola taste plus the sweetness of Pepsi, two things that add up to smooth, refreshing Coke II."
+Pepsi struck back with legal challenges to the taste claim, lowered its in-store prices, and ramped up its own advertising.
+Coke II market share rose to 4% early in the test but then fell back to 2.3%.
+The test was not extended past Spokane.

-The Coca-Cola Company did practically nothing to promote or otherwise distinguish it.
-In a market already offering several choices of drinks calling themselves "Coke" in some fashion or another, the public saw little reason to embrace a product they had firmly rejected seven years earlier, and within about a year, Coke II was largely off the American shelves again.
-By 1998, it could only be found in a few scattered markets in the Northwest, Midwest and some overseas territories.
+In a market already offering several choices of drinks calling themselves "Coke" in some fashion or another, the public saw little reason to embrace a product they had firmly rejected seven years earlier.
+By 1998, Coke II could only be found in a few scattered markets in the Northwest, Midwest and some overseas territories.
 In July 2002, Coca-Cola announced that Coke II would be discontinued entirely.
 On August 16, 2002, the Coca-Cola Company announced a change of the label of Coke Classic in which the word "Classic" was no longer so prominent, leading to speculation that it would eventually be removed and the last traces of New Coke eliminated.
 In 2009, Coca-Cola permanently removed "Classic" from its North American packaging.